aws-amplify/amplify-flutter/packages/amplify_flutter/test/config/testdata/README.md

 ## E2E CLI Tests

 The same simple project with a GraphQL API and Cognito Userpool is generated for each CLI version and stored in respective directories (`v4/`, `v5/`, etc).
 Each of these configurations is tested to ensure that `fromJson`/`toJson` produce symmetric results.

+**Note**: The values in these configs do not represent live services.